Revival (novel): Plot

-When Charles Jacobs, a new Methodist minister, comes to town, young Jamie Morton is excited.
-Almost everyone in the tiny Maine hamlet comes to love Jacobs, his beautiful wife, and his young son.
-Jacobs runs weekly Ministry Youth Fellowship sessions for the town’s children where he shares his interest in electricity and inventions with them, his wife plays music for them and they play with his young son Morrie (although Jamie is clearly favored over all the other children by Jacobs).
-When Jamie’s older brother, Conrad, also known as "Con", is injured in a skiing accident, leaving him unable to speak and causing distress in the family due the costs of treatment, Jacobs asks Jamie to bring him over as he may be able to help him.
-When Jamie and his older sister Claire do so, Jacobs places a low-voltage belt around Con’s neck and to everyone’s amazement, Con is able to speak again almost immediately.
+When Charles Jacobs, a new Methodist minister, arrives at his new parish in Harlow, Maine, young Jamie Morton is excited.
+Almost all of the townsfolk come to love Jacobs, his beautiful wife, Patsy, and their young son, Morrie.
+During weekly Ministry Youth Fellowship sessions for the town's children, Jacobs shares his interest in electricity with them.
+When Jamie's older brother, Conrad ("Con"), is rendered unable to speak by a skiing accident, Jacobs asks Jamie to bring him to the minister's house as he may be able to help him.
+When Jamie and his older sister Claire do so, Jacobs places a low-voltage belt around Con's neck.
+To everyone's amazement, Con is able to speak again almost immediately.

-Things change all too suddenly when Mrs. Jacobs and her child die in a gruesome auto accident.
-Stricken with grief, the reverend denounces God and religion during a sermon and is banished from town.
-Jamie, devastated that Jacobs will be leaving, goes to see him before he leaves town, where he thanks him for what he did for Con but Jacobs claims it was purely a placebo effect.
+Things change all too suddenly when Jacobs' wife and child die in a gruesome car accident.
+Stricken with grief, Jacobs denounces God and religion during a sermon and is subsequently banished from town.
+Jamie, devastated that Jacobs will be leaving, visits him before he leaves.
+Jamie thanks him for what he did for Con, but Jacobs claims it was purely a placebo effect.